wilmsn/SSD1306_Logwriter/README.md

 # SSD1306_Logwriter
-A simple buffered Textdisplay on a 0.96" OLED display
+A simple buffered Textdisplay on a 0.96" OLED display on Arduino

 This is a library for monochrome OLEDs based on SSD1306 drivers